softwarefactory-project/www.softwarefactory-project.io/website/content/blog-zuul-07-job-dependencies.rst

 Wait until the check pipeline completes, and let's take a closer look at what is happening.
-First, let's have a look at the Ansible variables that were set by Zuul for this job: go to https://sftests.com/zuul/t/local/builds and click on the last successful build of tox-demorepo (it should in the first or second row of the table), then click the log url and ``zuul-info``, then ``inventory.yaml``.
+First, let's have a look at the Ansible variables that were set by Zuul for this job: go to https://sftests.com/zuul/t/local/builds and click on the last successful build of tox-demorepo (it should be in the first or second row of the table), then click the log url and ``zuul-info``, then ``inventory.yaml``.
 Have a look at the ``zuul`` object: